Hartford Female Seminary

-Hartford Female Seminary in Hartford, Connecticut was established in 1823, by Catharine Beecher, making it one of the first major educational institutions for women in the United States.
+Hartford Female Seminary was a female seminary in Hartford, Connecticut, United States.
+Established in 1823, by Catharine Beecher, it became one of the first major educational institutions for women in the United States.
 By 1826 it had enrolled nearly 100 students.
 It implemented then-radical programs such as physical education courses for women.
 Beecher sought the aid of Mary Lyon in the development of the seminary.
 The Hartford Female Seminary closed towards the later half of the 19th century.